skiffos/SkiffOS/configs/nvidia/tegra/README.md

 Uboot is flashed to the mmcblk0p1 emmc partition.
 Skiff compiles u-boot properly for the boards, however it's not necessary to flash u-boot to begin using it.
-There are scripts included designed to "upgrade** a factory-flashed TX2 Ubuntu system to use Skiff, by overwriting the contents of the rootfs partition.
+There are scripts included designed to "upgrade" a factory-flashed TX2 Ubuntu system to use Skiff, by overwriting the contents of the rootfs partition.

 Cboot could be compiled from source, and the source is available from the